Mattress Manufacturers

 Recent Developments

-• According to the International Sleep Products Association, mattress manufacturers will need to adhere to a new law in New York regulating flame retardants going into effect in December 2024.
+- Mattress manufacturers will need to adhere to a new law in New York regulating flame retardants going into effect in December 2024, according to the International Sleep Products Association.
 Part of the Family and Fire Protectant Act, the new regulations prohibit the sale of new mattresses and upholstered furniture that contain the following flame retardant chemicals: halogenated, organophosphorus, organonitrogen, and nanoscale flame retardants.
 Mattress manufacturers cannot “intentionally add” the listed chemicals to a new mattress sold in New York.
 Manufacturers must provide written certification that the products comply or fall under one of the exceptions.
 The New York Department of Environmental Conservation is expected to set the levels of allowable covered flame retardant chemicals to be used by manufacturers.

 Get A Demo